|Swindon Branch Home Page|

-Regular meetings of the branch will be held in the David Howell room at Broome Manor Golf Club on the first Tuesday of each month. - see calendar for details
+Regular meetings of the branch will be held on the first Tuesday of each month. - see calendar for details Venue still to be decided.

 The branch wish to take forward plans to raise our profile locally by taking a display to many local events and possibly the main shopping centres.
 We will need volunteers to help staff the displays, just a couple of hours at your favourite event by any member will help enormously.
 We will also be revamping our process for identifying new members and welcoming them into the branch.
 It is vital that we learn as early as possible of any new development that may affect our canal line.
 Members are requested to tell the chairman or a committee member of anything they learn of.